Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Francesca Reitano about 3 years ago
+Francesca Reitano over 3 years ago

 I oppose allowing duplexes, triplexes and fourplexes by right, on all lots zoned R-1.
 This language should be removed from the Housing Element, along with reference to a General Plan that has not been approved.
 Oppose revisions to parking requirements; our streets are narrow, not zoned for density.